|

 Meanwhile

-them to continue making their distinctive traditional attire from its
+to continue making their distinctive traditional attire from its original

-original source.
-Or will enable them to carry on making frankly stupid
+source.
+Or will enable them to carry on making frankly stupid tourist trap

-tourist trap gimmicks from an endangered species; depending on your
+gimmicks from an endangered species; depending on your viewpoint.
+Apparently

-viewpoint.
-Apparently whilst it’s illegal for most people to hunt seals, it’s
+whilst it’s illegal for most people to hunt seals, it’s quite permissible for

 Tartan knickers are still de